BrandonWrob/Portfolio/README.md

 Note: This project is stored in a private repository due to regulations that prohibit posting course-related work publicly.
 However, I’m permitted to share and discuss the code during interviews with non-students—feel free to message me if you’re interested!

+## Implemented SHA-256 in C

+Implemented a full SHA-256 hashing algorithm in C, adhering closely to the FIPS 180-4 standard.
+The implementation includes:

+Bitwise rotation logic via a modular rotate() function for 32-bit words.

+Core logical functions (Ch, Maj, Σ0, Σ1, etc.) as defined in the SHA-256 specification.

+Message parsing and expansion: Converts 64-byte message blocks into 64 32-bit words using a combination of byte-wise shifts and XOR-based extension logic.

+Padding according to SHA-256 rules: appends a 1 bit, followed by zeroes, and ends with the 64-bit representation of the message length.

+Compression function: Processes each block with 64 rounds of transformation using SHA-256 constants (K[t]), temporary working variables (A–H), and two derived terms T1 and T2 per round.

+State management: Dynamically allocates and zero-initializes a SHAState struct to track current hash values, pending message bytes, and total processed length.

+Incremental hashing support: The update() function processes arbitrary-length data in a streaming fashion, chunking it into 512-bit blocks and queuing incomplete blocks.

+Final digest computation: Finalizes the hash with proper padding and length encoding, then outputs the 256-bit (32-byte) digest as 8 32-bit words.

+This implementation emphasizes portability and transparency, using only standard C libraries (stdlib.h, string.h) and explicit bitwise operations instead of relying on platform-specific intrinsics.

+Note: This project is stored in a private repository due to regulations that prohibit posting course-related work publicly.
+However, I’m permitted to share and discuss the code during interviews with non-students—feel free to message me if you’re interested!

 # Certifications